bacalhau-project/bacalhau/docs/examples/data-engineering/csv-to-avro-or-parquet/index.md

 Let's look closely at the command above:

 * `bacalhau docker run`: call to bacalhau

-* `-i https://raw.githubusercontent.com/bacalhau-project/csv_to_avro_or_parquet/master/movies.csv`: URL:path of the input data volumes downloaded from a URL source
+* `-i https://raw.githubusercontent.com/bacalhau-project/csv_to_avro_or_parquet/master/movies.csv`: URL: path of the input data volumes downloaded from a URL source

 * `jsacex/csv-to-arrow-or-parque`: the name and the tag of the docker image we are using

-* `../inputs/movies.csv `: path to input dataset
+* `../inputs/movies.csv `: path to the input dataset

-* `../outputs/movies.parquet parquet`: path to output
+* `../outputs/movies.parquet parquet`: path to the output

 * `python3 src/converter.py`: execute the script